syrokomskyi/x-scale-dungeon-crawl-sprite/README.md

-# 🏰 Tool for Creating Fan Gallery for Any Roguelike Game
+# Tool for Creating Fan Gallery for any Roguelike Game

 ![Cover - Tool for Creating Fan Gallery for Any Roguelike Game](./images/cover.webp)

 [![GitHub License](https://img.shields.io/badge/license-MIT-blue.svg?style=for-the-badge)](https://opensource.org/licenses/MIT)

+This is a tool.
 The game [Dungeon Crawl: Stone Soup](https://en.wikipedia.org/wiki/Dungeon_Crawl_Stone_Soup) was used as an example.
-Enjoy.

 > [!IMPORTANT]
 > This project is **NOT A MOD**, not a call for modification of the Game, but a **tribute to the DCSS developers and the community** that created one of the most magnificent roguelikes in history.
 This is just a demo.